 Please also supply the following information wherever possible:

-- the address or location of the place where the breach is taking place;
+- the address or location of the place where the breach is taking place

-- a description of the breach;
+- a description of the breach

-If appropriate, please include any relevant dates and times of specific incidents.
-You may supply evidence such as photographs.
+If appropriate please include any relevant dates and times of incidents.

 The identities of persons making allegations are never revealed to the parties under investigation.